brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-12.md

 They were crying.
 Shimmery wet trails fell down their cheeks, there eyes staring at him with disbelief and amazement.
 He was stuned.
 Had this been what he looked like to Voldemort when he had first felt the touch of the Earth?
-The way he and Fleur had felt when they had seen the blessing* of unicorns?
+The way he and Fleur had felt when they had seen the blessing\[^94-2] of unicorns?

 "What's wrong?
 Are you alright?"